-Students will receive a letter and an email notifying them to access updated information on their academic status via MyNEVADA.
-Once dismissed the student is not allowed to enroll at the University of Nevada, Reno for a period of one calendar year.
+Students will receive an email notifying them to access updated information on their academic status via MyNEVADA.
+An undergraduate student who has been academically dismissed may not enroll as a degree-seeking student for one academic year.

 Release from University dismissal

 Upon dismissal, students should contact their academic advisor promptly to develop a plan to obtain release from dismissal.
 Dismissed students must submit the Release from Dismissal form and may return to the University only with the approval of the Return from University Dismissal Committee.

 The Return from University Dismissal Committee will review completed submissions in a timely manner.
 The committee will include representatives from across campus such as, but not limited to: financial aid, counseling services, academic advising, dean of students, and academic faculty.
 The committee will release students from dismissal only on the basis of evidence that underlying conditions have materially improved and that the students are now capable of academic success.

 Students returning from dismissal must earn a University term GPA of at least 2.0 each subsequent semester and must progress toward good standing each semester.
 The Dismissal Review Committee may approve requests for release that include a prescribed action plan.
 The Committee may add appropriate contingencies not explicitly referenced here to its decision to readmit any dismissed student.

 The returning student admission application fee will be assessed for students who are readmitted to the University via the Request for Release process.